mrwonko/Yojimbo/log.md

 ## Fine, I'll do it myself

 New approach.
 Let's attach a knock-off 16 channel logic analyzer to the USB-C pins.
 I'll need some way to attach the probes.
 A cursory search found no off-the-shelf solutions, but a custom PCB with simple pin headers should do nicely.
 I'm now designing that.

+I'm done with the design, but have since found an off-the-shelf solution.
+The search term that got me there was "USB 3.1 Type-C Male Female Test PCB Board Adapter".
+Let's give that a try.